 The user decided to do a bit of exploring to get a better sense of the layout, so she went to the “pets” department.
 She wanted to figure out the organization of the items listed in this department, so she used the command to review the page by headings.
 She found several products highlighted with headings, but it clearly was not everything in the department, and the content was interspersed with other random headings.

 At first glance, it appeared that the department only had a few singled out products, perhaps sale or promotional items.
 The user decided the departments actually were not going to give her what she wanted; a way to browse through all available items.

 If the headings had marked categories such as “cat food,” “dog food,” and “iguana treats,” the user would have expected to dig deeper into the content each heading to find what she wanted.
 Such organization would have made sense to her, whereas this organization didn’t seem to provide a method for searching.
-Here is another video on how a blind user might create mental maps of a site.

 4. Search Box

 The user goes back to the homepage and then tries to find a search box from the top of the page.
 She finds one that just says “search,” and it makes sense to her that this is what she is looking for.
 She types “milk” and hits “enter.”
 The title of the newly loading page has the word “Vitacost” in it, which is unexpected, but she continues with her search, because the steps she has taken thus far make sense to her, so she assumes the “Vitacost” is out of place, not that she is out of place.